Targeted Actions Overview

 * Required Custom Target Information

-Limit which supporters are eligible to contact this custom target based on the address they submit on a targeted action where this custom target is included.
+You can limit which supporters are eligible to contact this custom target based on the address they submit on a targeted action where this custom target is included.
 You may restrict by ZIP code OR by legislative constituency at the state or district level:

 - No restrictions